xihan-qin/GGAT-GatedFusion/README.md

 The notebook `GGAT_fusion.ipynb` implements the **GGAT-GatedFusion** model.

 #### Important Notes
-- This notebook requires **pre-trained representations** learned from the single-channel GGAT models.
+- This notebook requires **pre-trained single-channel GGAT checkpoints** produced by `GGAT_singlechannel.ipynb` (saved as `.pt` files containing model parameters).
-- These representations are saved as `.pt` files during execution of `GGAT_singlechannel.ipynb`.
+- In `GGAT_fusion.ipynb`, the single-channel models are **loaded from these `.pt` checkpoints** and the corresponding **node representations (embeddings) are computed via a forward pass** before being used as inputs to the fusion model.

-For convenience and reproducibility, the required `.pt` files are **provided in this repository**, allowing users to directly run the fusion model **without re-training** the single-channel models.
+For convenience and reproducibility, the required single-channel `.pt` checkpoints are provided in this repository, allowing users to run the fusion notebook without re-training the single-channel models.

 #### GatedFusion